With Nozzle, it’s easy to discover which of your competitors own featured snippets and how many each competitor owns.

 Find Out Who Owns Featured Snippets

-This bird’s eye view of the featured snippet landscape is helpful, but to get even more information about specific domains and their featured snippets, click on one of the domains in the table.
+This bird’s eye view of the featured snippet landscape is helpful, but to get even more information about specific domains and their featured snippets, click on one of the domains or brands in the table.
 I prefer to right click and open it in a new tab in case I need to refer back to this table.

 Clicking on one of these URLs will open it in a new tab, so you can analyze a competitor’s webpage and strategize accordingly.
 If you click on one of the keywords, you will be taken to that single keyword’s performance page.

-Scroll down to view the SERP Results displayed in a functional table format.
+On a keyword’s performance page, scroll down to view the SERP Results displayed in a functional table format.
 Below that you’ll find the SERP HTML--exactly how the SERPs look in Google.
 Play around with the Nozzle Vision, SERP history comparison, search, and zoom tools to make the most out of the SERP Results and HTML.